Table of Contents

-Since many recipients don’t read spam messages in their inbox, businesses unable to reach the intended recipient will have difficulties communicating with customers and potential leads.
+Since many recipients don’t read spam messages in their inboxes, businesses will have difficulties communicating with customers and potential leads.
 Many of the larger email systems already incorporate SPF detection, so every domain owner should take the time to add a record to their DNS servers so that email messages reach the recipient’s inbox.
 Personal third-party email systems such as Google, Hotmail, and Yahoo already incorporate SPF records, so you don’t need to add a record for personal email accounts.

 SPF Record Example

 An SPF record has more than just an IP address.
 It also instructs the recipient server on what to do if the sender IP doesn’t match the list of authorized IP addresses.
 Because IP addresses can be IPv4 or IPv6, you can define both versions in an SPF record.
-Each email message contains two “headers,” a visible header, which you can see at the top of any email message and a hidden, technical header.
-Each header contains a “from” email address: the one you see in the visible header (a.k.a. “header from” or “friendly from”) and the “envelope from” address that is contained in the hidden technical header of the email (a.k.a.
+Each email message contains two “headers:” a visible header at the top of an email message and a hidden, technical header.
+Each header contains a “from” email address: the one you see in the visible header (a.k.a. “header from” or “friendly from”) and the “envelope from” address contained in the email’s hidden technical header (a.k.a.
 Return Path or mfrom).
 Here are examples of what each header looks like:

 Technical, hidden header:

-Another example SPF record could look like the following:
+Another example of an SPF record could look like the following:

 Breaking down each component in the above SPF record, the first component, “v-spf1,” provides the version of the SPF entry.
-The version will always be SPF1 for now, and it provides a way for the recipient’s email server to identify the TXT record that provides SPF information.
+The version will always be SPF1 for now, providing a way for the recipient’s email server to identify the TXT record that includes SPF information.

-The “ip4” and “ip6” entries are the IPv4 and IPv6 addresses for your authorized email servers.
-You can list several IP addresses by separating each one with a space and using the prefix “ip4” or “ip6” and a colon.
-For example, the following SPF record defines two IPv4 addresses as authorized servers:
+The “ip4” and “ip6” entries are the Ipv4 and Ipv6 addresses for your authorized email servers.
+You can list several IP addresses by separating each with a space and using the prefix “ip4” or “ip6” and a colon.
+For example, the following SPF record defines two Ipv4 addresses as authorized servers:

 How to Create an SPF Record

 For example, you can view Gmail headers by clicking the “More” button on a message and choosing the “Show Original” menu option.
-The header window opens, and the top section of the header shows you the results of the SPF lookup.
+The header window opens, and the header’s top section displays the SPF lookup results.
 The following image is an example from Gmail:

 Notice that the SPF record passes, so this message was considered a legitimate email in Gmail and reached the recipient’s inbox.
 You can go through your spam inbox to find records that fail SPF and notice that Gmail labels them with a warning message.

 Many organizations have invested in email fraud training for employees and consumers.
-But despite this investment, people continue to be deceived by business email compromise (BEC)—highly-targeted, low volume attacks that trick employees by spoofing trusted corporate identities—and credential phishing scams.
+Despite this investment, people continue to be deceived by business email compromise (BEC)—highly-targeted, low-volume attacks that trick employees by spoofing trusted corporate identities—and credential phishing scams.
 And they work.
-According to Verizon, 30 percent of phishing messages get opened by targeted users and 12 percent of those users click on malicious attachments.
+According to Verizon, targeted users open 30% of phishing messages, and 12% of those users click on malicious attachments.

 Email authentication, not people, should always be your first line of defense against impostor email attacks.
 It removes the guesswork for targeted recipients by identifying and blocking bad messages before they reach the inbox.
-However, SPF, on its own, is not sufficient to block phishing emails targeting your employees and customers.
+However, SPF alone cannot block phishing emails targeting your employees and customers.
 It has a few major challenges:

-- Accuracy: the vendors sending email on your brand’s behalf often change and multiply.
-If you don’t have visibility into these changes in real time, your SPF records will become out of date.
+- Accuracy: The vendors sending email on your brand’s behalf often change and multiply.
+If you don’t have visibility into these changes in real-time, your SPF records will become outdated.

-- Tolerance: SPF is one of many signals that email providers use to inform their delivery decision.
+- Tolerance: SPF is one of many signals email providers use to inform delivery decisions.
 An SPF failure does not guarantee that the message will be blocked.

 - Immunity: If an email is forwarded, the SPF record breaks.

 - Protection: SPF does not protect the “header from” address, which users see in their email clients, from being spoofed.
-Cybercriminals can pass SPF by including a domain they own in the “envelope from” address and still spoof a legitimate brand’s domain in visible from address.
+Cybercriminals can pass SPF by including a domain they own in the “envelope from” address and still spoof a legitimate brand’s domain in the visible “from” address.

 Luckily, other email authentication technology can fill these gaps.